 We’re on the search for people who want to connect with friends and colleagues, make a difference in the community, and have fun doing both!

 What is ELAC?

-About: Emerging Leaders of Addison County (ELAC)works to identify, develop and empower the next generation of philanthropic leaders though community service, leadership development, and fun networking opportunities (emphasis on “fun”).
+Emerging Leaders of Addison County (ELAC) is a partnership between United Way of Addison County and the Addison County Chamber of Commerce.
+Together, these two organizations are working to identify, develop and empower the next generation of philanthropic leaders though community service, leadership development, and fun networking opportunities (emphasis on “fun”).

 Active members gain access to the following:

 - Invitations to fun and casual “Off the Clock” networking events with like-minded, young professionals from an array of industries

 - Access to Lunch and Learns, an interactive way to learn about what’s going on in Addison County and how young leaders can get involved

 - Special membership to (and opportunity to opt-in to communication from) the the Addison County Chamber of Commerce.
 Benefits include connections to Addison County’s top business leaders, free attendance at all networking mixers and educational seminars, regular information about events and opportunities in the county and state-wide, opt-in access to legislative updates during the session, and access to member-to-member discounts and special offers

 - Highly visible recognition as a new leader in Addison County

 - Hands-on volunteer and community building opportunities